 New Year’s Resolution Mistake 6: Expecting Perfection.

 Unfortunately in this culture of quick fixes all those magazine articles and guests on morning TV promise you that it’s easy to achieve your goal.

 “Drink these shakes, watch the fat melt off.”

 “Strap on this electronic belt while watching tv and get a six pack without any EFFORT.”

-If it was easy, 60% of the UK wouldn’t be overweight or obese.
+If it was easy, 60% of the UK population wouldn’t be overweight or obese.
 Trouble is, to get noticed you have to promise your consumers that it will change their life, so your expectations are sky high.
-When reality hits, and you achieve mediocre results, or don’t see the “instant change” they promised, you get disheartened and quit.
+When reality hits, and you achieve mediocre results, or don’t see the “instant change” they promised you, you get disheartened and quit.

 If you feel like you can’t succeed, think of someone who has what you want.
 How would they act in the situation you are in?
 Sometimes the negative thoughts come from others who feel the need to put you down, that says way more about them than it does about you.

 They could feel threatened, realise they need to take action themselves.
 They don’t really mean to put you down, they are normally angry at themselves.
 If it’s a friend or family member, simply say “Doing this is important to me.
 I would appreciate if you would respect that.”

 New Year’s Resolution Mistake 8: No Plan B

 Relapse is inevitable – plan for it!
 As we said earlier, perfection is not the immediate goal.